Characters of Chrono Trigger: Marle

 Marle (マール, Māru) is the princess of Guardia.
 Her real name is Princess Nadia (マールディア, Mārudia), and she is often at odds with her father, the king.
 Bored of royal life in the castle, she slips out to the Millennial Fair in Truce.
 Here, she meets Crono and tries out Lucca's teleporter, which reacts with her pendant and creates a time Gate, sending her to the Middle Ages and kicking off the events of the game.
 Her family line is the victim of two unsuccessful plots to overtake the kingdom: once in the Middle Ages, and once in the Present time by the shapeshifting monster Yakra (ヤクラ, Yakura) and his descendant Yakra XIII, respectively.
 In both cases, the monsters kidnap the chancellor and assume his form.
 The likeness of the latter was perfect to a fault, but he did make one mistake: barring Marle from the courtroom, allowing her to investigate the false claims leveled against her father.
 The PlayStation and Nintendo DS versions of Chrono Trigger includes an FMV scene at the end that shows Crono and Marle getting married.
 A second FMV depicts the fall of Guardia Kingdom in the year AD 1005, though it is unknown what happened to Marle during this event.

 Marle uses a crossbow as her weapon.
 When she gains the ability to use magic, she learns to use "Ice (Water)" elemental magic manifesting as ice and healing spells.
 In the initial character sketches, she was the daughter of a fairy king and had shorter hair.

 Four writers in Famicom Tsūshin gave Marle rating of 8, 9, 4, and 5 out of 10 respectively.
-The found her useful as a healer early in the game, with one reviewer dislike how much she relied on Chrono.
+They found her useful as a healer early in the game, with one reviewer dislike how much she relied on Chrono.